Rob Kelly

 However, many job search pages make some common mistakes.
 I ran across one employer recently, Ideal Industries, whose job search page had 5 things they could fix to improve candidate experience (and increase pipeline/traffic).

-I don’t mean to pick on Ideal Industries: they look like a fantastic company that’s been around for 100 years and has a solid Glassdoor rating of 3.6!
+I don’t mean to pick on Ideal Industries.
+They look like a fantastic company that’s been around for 100 years and has a solid Glassdoor rating of 3.6!
 I could cite many other examples of solid employers making the same mistakes.

 Adding to the complexity is that job search pages typically rely on applicant tracking systems so you have another party to work with.